kubernetes/website/docs/tutorials/stateful-application/cassandra.md

 The StatefulSet manifest, included below, creates a Cassandra ring that consists of three pods.

 Note: This example uses the default provisioner for Minikube.
-Please update the following StatefulSet for the cloud you are working with. {: .notice}
+Please update the following StatefulSet for the cloud you are working with.

 1. Update the StatefulSet if necessary.
 2. Create the Cassandra StatefulSet from the following .yaml file: